BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_13.md

 !img("zcell115.png")

-To the right you can find a hidden *Max Repel*, *Moon Stone*, and *Link Heart*.
+In the battleground area, you can find a hidden *Max Repel*, *Moon Stone*, and *Link Heart*.
 Go up through the school area to emerge outside again, and grab the hidden *GourmetTreat*.
 To the left is a hidden *Lemonade*.

 To the left, enter the Study Library.
 Talk to someone to get the *House Key*!
 Outside, you can get some lore by paying the Informant below.
 Grab the hidden *HP Up* below.